World Cup 2018: Group D Preview

 They are most certainly not a one-man team but Messi scored at least 5 more goals than any other Argentinian in qualification and will of course, be marked heavily in every game that Argentina play.

-Manchester United’s Sergio Romero is Argentina’s first choice goalkeeper and is protected by former Barcelona defender Javier Mascherano and Manchester City’s Nicolas Otamendi.
+Chelsea’s Willy Caballero, following injury to Sergio Romero, is Argentina’s first choice goalkeeper and is protected by former Barcelona defender Javier Mascherano and Manchester City’s Nicolas Otamendi.

 Argentina’s key men